thunder-so/brochure/src/content/docs/concepts.md

 On a high-level, the steps you'll need to follow in order to deploy a project for the first time are:

-- Create an account at [console.thunder.so](https://console.thunder.so)
+- Create an account at [console.thunder.so](https://console.thunder.so) using Github
 - Create an Organization
 - Connect your AWS Account to your Organization
-- Connect your GitHub account (personal or organization)
+- Connect your GitHub account (personal or organization) to provide access to repositories
 - Create a Application